jorinvo/slangbrain.com/content/blog/why-i-created-slangbrain.md

 The friction of taking out your phone, adding a new phrase and studying phrases should be as low as possible.
 You don't have to worry about any setup, you don't even have to register or download any app.

-Open the [Messenger bot](https://m.me/slangbrain) and start using Slangbrain.
+Open [Facebook Messenger](https://m.me/slangbrain) and start using Slangbrain.

 If you have questions or any feedback, let us know on [Facebook](https://www.facebook.com/slangbrain/).